Kenton High School (Kenton, Ohio)

-Kenton High School is a public high school in Kenton, Ohio.
-It is the only high school in the Kenton City Schools district.
+Kenton Middle/High School is a public middle and high school in Kenton, Ohio.
+It is the only middle/high school in the Kenton City Schools district.
 Their mascot are the Wildcats.
 They are members of the Western Buckeye League.
 The school offers coursework in all standard subjects like Math, Science, Social Studies and English, but also features a unique blend of elective courses including Conservation Science, Agricultural Education, Health Science & Technology, Information Technology, Business, Manufacturing, fine arts, broadcasting & journalism, and many more.
+In the fall of 2025 a new building was opened that houses 6-12th grades.